joshbrew/babylon_1000_lights_example/README.md

 1000 lights on 1000 individual instanced meshes at 60fps, can we get a proper web based forward+ engine now?

 Works about the same in WebGL or WebGPU.
 Initial compilation time is just slow as you scale up.
+It starts getting VERY slow after 800 lights due to the recursive compilation process.

 Just open the HTML file in browser, it will use cdn links to pull BabylonJS.